 The U.S. government has limited resources for addressing a long list of national security and other top-line priorities, such as the Covid-19 pandemic.
 So, even as terrorist threats persist, it makes sense that there is general bipartisan support-if not specific willingness to assume the inherent political risk-for reassessing the U.S. counterterrorism enterprise as the twentieth anniversary of 9/11 approaches.
-What follows are a several suggested guideposts for a serious review and reorientation of U.S. counterterrorism:
+What follows are several suggested guideposts for a serious review and reorientation of U.S. counterterrorism:

-1. Counterterrorism efforts should not be viewed in terms of victory or defeat, but rather as an ongoing effort-short of both war and peace.
-These efforts must include both lethal and nonlethal tools to compete with adversaries and disrupt acts of terrorism.

-2. Under any reorganization, the U.S. military will still play critical counterterrorism roles, both leading in cases where terrorism threatens the homeland or American interests abroad and supporting partner-led efforts elsewhere around the world.
+- Counterterrorism efforts should be viewed not in terms of victory or defeat but rather as an ongoing effort-short of both war and peace.
+These efforts must include both lethal and nonlethal tools to compete with adversaries and disrupt acts of terrorism. - 2.
+Under any reorganization, the U.S. military will still play critical counterterrorism roles, both leading in cases where terrorism threatens the homeland or American interests abroad and supporting partner-led efforts elsewhere around the world.
 Such deployments, however, must be made strategically and based on a list of circumstances under which U.S. assets would be deployed in small but open-ended rotations or quick-reaction forces, in lead or support roles.
 The circumstances could include threats to the homeland, low-cost/high-dividend counterterrorism opportunities, and scenarios in which failure to participate could incur costs in the area of Great Power competition.

-3. The move from a primarily U.S.-led, partner-enabled model to a model (where possible) in which partners lead and the United States enables must happen over time.
-A period of gradual rebalancing between the two, as well as a transition period of burden shifting among partners and allies, will have to precede an effective model of burden sharing.

-4. Diplomacy is a significantly undervalued counterterrorism tool that is critical to building partnerships and alliances to address terrorism and other shared threats.
+- 3. The move from a primarily U.S.-led, partnerenabled model to a model (where possible) in which partners lead and the United States enables must happen over time.
+A period of gradual rebalancing between the two, as well as a transition period of burden shifting among partners and allies, will have to precede an effective model of burden sharing. - 4.
+Diplomacy is a significantly undervalued counterterrorism tool that is critical to building partnerships and alliances to address terrorism and other shared threats.
 Turning the corner on counterterrorism will require less investment in expensive military hard power, and significantly more investment in inexpensive diplomatic soft power.
-In the future, Washington should invest in structures and systems to facilitate multilateral counterterrorism partnerships.

-5. The move from U.S.-led, partner-enabled military counterterrorism missions to partner-led, U.S.-enabled missions (where possible) will require that Washington repair its damaged credibility and demonstrate the staying power to meet its alliance commitments over the long term.
+In the future, Washington should invest in structures and systems to facilitate multilateral counterterrorism partnerships. - 5.
+Convincing partners to share more of the counterterrorism burden will require that Washington repair its damaged credibility and demonstrate the staying power to meet its alliance commitments over the long term.
 The United States will find it difficult to work "by, with, and through" local allies if those allies question its reliability.
 The first step in the right direction is holding close consultations with partners and allies to determine how they prioritize the national security threats facing their countries and finding areas of common cause.
 Aside from its own commitment of troops and resources, the United States is uniquely qualified to convene and coordinate the activities of like-minded states.
 Still, as Washington seeks to convince partners and allies to take on bigger roles in countering terrorism, its standing will be enhanced if it decisively addresses white supremacist and other forms of transnational terrorism emanating from within America's borders.